mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/FAQ.md

 ### Can I install additional animations?

 You can install as many knvse animations as you want.
 However .json files are prioritised alphabetically (Z will override A).
 Therefore if you have 2 mods that edit the animation of the same weapon you will need to hide/rename the files you want in order to get the animations to appear correctly.
-Alternatively you can use **[Iron Sights Aligned](https://www.nexusmods.com/newvegas/mods/81933)** which lets you configure your animation preferences in the FOMOD.
+My suggestion would be to use **[Iron Sights Aligned](https://www.nexusmods.com/newvegas/mods/81933)** which lets you configure your animation preferences easily in the FOMOD.

 ### Can I install an enb?